averanges/bubble-chat/README.md

 ## Introduction

     Welcome to Bubble Chat – the go-to place for real-time communication.
     This chat application is designed to offer users a feature-rich and responsive environment for sending messages instantly, managing friends, and creating meaningful connections.
-    <br/>Built with a modern tech stack, it ensures a smooth and enjoyable chatting experience.
+    Built with a modern tech stack, it ensures a smooth and enjoyable chatting experience.

 ## Features